 When I was twelve, my excellent English teacher continually pulled my writing from the pile to read to the class.
 An idea began to form.
 Perhaps I was a writer, too.

-Now I am remembering who I was and what I wanted when I was young.
-And I spend my time writing and drawing.
+Reaching back to what I wanted when I drew balloons and rainbows and unicorns, I now spend my time writing and drawing.